Latest News

 Bromsgrove Menopause Cafe

-Join us for the last Wednesday of every month to talk all things Menopause!
+Join us for the last Tuesday of every month to talk all things Menopause!

 On Monday 3rd March the team at Bromsgrove PCN arranged an information evening for patients and residents in Bromsgrove about Menopause.